FedDebug: Systematic Debugging for Federated Learning Applications: Evaluation

 Figure~\ref{fig:flipped_labels_global_model_performance} shows the impact of different noise rates on the global model's accuracy, with one faulty client and nine benign clients.
 Low noise rates, ranging from 0.2 to 0.7, barely affect the global model performance.
 With a 0.7 noise rate, the accuracy is lowered by 4.8\% and 5.5\% in CIFAR-10 and FEMNIST, respectively.
 A noise rate of 0.9 incurs a 16.2\% and 9.9\% reduction in the global model accuracy in both settings.
 Thus, to have a measurable impact on the global model's performance, we select a noise rate of one for a faulty client.
+Still, we perform sensitivity analysis in Section~\ref{subsec:localize-faulty-clients} (Figure~\ref{fig:faults-2-9}) by measuring the impact of varying noise rates on \tool's fault localizability.

-\textbf{\textit{Neuron Activation Threshold.}} We adopt the method from Harel-Canada et al.~\cite{harel2020neuron} to profile neuron activations.
-We empirically find 0.003 to be the optimal value for the default activation threshold.
+{\textit{\textbf{Neuron Activation Threshold.}}} We adopt the method from Harel-Canada et al.~\cite{harel2020neuron} to profile neuron activations.
+We empirically find 0.003 as the optimal value for the default activation threshold (see Section~\ref{subsec:neuron-activation}).
 A neuron is considered active when its value crosses this threshold.

-\textbf{\textit{Faulty Client Localization Accuracy.}} We calculate faulty client localization accuracy as the ratio between (a) the number of test inputs on which faulty clients are correctly identified and (b) the total number of test inputs.
-For instance, if \tool identifies the correct set of faulty clients on four out of ten test inputs generated by Alogrithm~\ref{algo:inputs}, we report 40\% fault localization accuracy.
+{\textit{\textbf{Faulty Client Localization Accuracy.}}} We calculate faulty client localization accuracy as the ratio between (a) the number of test inputs on which faulty clients are correctly identified and (b) the total number of test inputs.
+For instance, if \tool identifies the correct set of faulty clients on four out of ten test inputs generated by Algorithm~\ref{algo:inputs}, we report 40\% fault localization accuracy.